ashtonckj/Hair-Salon-Database/README.md

 # SheepMe Hair Salon Database Project
 > **Note:** This project is part of an academic assignment.
 > The organisation, names, locations, and details in the background story are entirely fictional.

 ## 📖 Organisation Background
 **SheepMe** is a hair salon founded by **Mr. Lim He Ping** in 2023, with its first outlet at **TARUMT Mall, Pulau Pinang**.
 It now operates **25 branches** across Malaysia:

 - Pulau Pinang: 5 branches
 - Kuala Lumpur: 7 branches
 - Melaka: 3 branches
 - Johor Bahru: 5 branches
 - Pahang: 5 branches

 **Slogan:** *"SheepMe, Your Best Choice"*

 **Services provided:**
 - Hair washing
 - Haircuts
 - Hair colouring
 - Hair treatment
-- Beauty treatments

 The salon operates with professional hairstylists and beauticians, offering both appointments and walk-ins.
 Appointments can be made via phone or in person.
-A centralized appointment management system is used to:
+A centralised appointment management system is used to:
 - Avoid scheduling conflicts
 - Assign staff efficiently
 - Manage customer profiles (phone, gender, membership status)
 - Track payments and pricing
 - Maintain product inventory for services

 ---